CFW Terms & Conditions

 All our products are covered by a minimum of one years return to base warranty and many commercial machines have up to a Five Year Limited Warranty.

-Refunds will be given at the company's discretion and are subject to a service charge.
+Returns and Refunds will be accepted and granted at the company's discretion and are subject to a service charge.

-All purchases of professional catering equipment will be deemed as business to business transactions and as such will not be covered by consumer distance selling rights.
+All purchases of professional catering equipment will be deemed as final and are classed as business to business transactions, and as such will not be covered by consumer distance selling rights.

 All consumable items, chocolate, mixes, sauces and other food stuffs are final; these items are non-returnable.